mavonarx/nvim/README.md

 # nvim
 ## How to use

+make sure you have a g++ and gcc compiler

 make sure u have the latest version of nvim (at least 0.5.x)

 clone this repository into the Folder  ~/.config/